jsanders108/crewai-nps-analyzer/README.md

 3. Assess Mid-range Feedback
 4. Develop an Action Plan

-For more detail, please visit the `nps_analysis_objectives.md` file.
+For more detail, please view the `nps_analysis_objectives.md` file in the repository.
 This document outlines the context of the survey and the specific insights I aimed to extract from the data.

 ## Code Walkthrough